uPesy/easyeda2kicad.py/README.md

 ## 🔥 Important Notes
 ### WARRANTY
 The correctness of the symbols and footprints converted by easyeda2kicad can't be guaranteed.
-Easyeda2kicad speed up custom library design process, but you should kept careful and always double check the footprints and symbols generated.
+Easyeda2kicad speeds up custom library design process, but you should reamain careful and always double check the footprints and symbols generated.

 ### Usage

 - We FORBID the illegal use of converting others files and libraries with the distribution of this program.
-- We FORBID the use that is outside the EasyEDA Terms of Use with the distribution of this program.
+- We FORBID any use that is outside the EasyEDA Terms of Use with the distribution of this program.